• Skip to primary navigation

 What Cheese to Use?

-Kunafa is a dessert originally from Hatay, so it’s best when you use the special cheese originally from this city.
+Kunafa is a dessert originally from the city of Hatay, so it’s best when you use the special Hatay cheese.
 However, it’s not possible for everyone.
-You can substitute it with Mozarella, or any mild, stringy unsalted cheese.
+You can substitute it with fresh mozzarella cheese, dil peyniri, or any mild, unsalted stretchy cheese.

 • Butter - Use good quality unsalted butter for the best results.
 You can substitute it with ghee.